Stepwisepl/slackbot-on-google-cloud/README.md

 # About
-This is an internal "Tech Tuesday" demo app showing how to build a Slackbot with [Google Cloud Function].
+This is a [Stepwise] "Tech Tuesday" demo app showing how to build a Slackbot with [Google Cloud Function].

 ## Bootstrap project (copied from [Google Cloud Functions with Typecript])